JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

 1. In Steam, go to **Games (tip top tab in Steam) -> Add a Non-Steam Game to My Library...**
 2. Click **Browse...** and navigate to the folder where you placed the application.
 3. Select **`Star Wars Galaxies Steam Integration.exe`** and click **Add Selected Programs**.
+4. When you run the added gamew, you may need to click "More info" and then "Run anyway" since it is a new application and also unsigned.
-4. (Optional) You can rename the entry in your Steam library to anything and even add custom artwork (should be an upcoming Steam feature).
+5. (Optional) You can rename the entry in your Steam library to anything and even add custom artwork (should be an upcoming Steam feature).

 You can now launch the game from your Steam library and use the overlay!